stnolting/neorv32/README.md

     * Machine external interrupt (via `CLIC` unit)

 **General**:
-  * No hardware support of unaligned accesses (except for instructions in `C` extension that still have to be aligned on 16-bit boundaries)
+  * No hardware support of unaligned accesses - they will trigger and exception
-  * Multi-cycle in-order instruction execution
+  * Two stages in-order pipeline (FETCH, EXECUTE); each stage uses a multi-cycle execution

 More information including a detailed list of the available CSRs can be found in the [![NEORV32 datasheet](https://raw.githubusercontent.com/stnolting/neorv32/master/docs/figures/PDF_32.png) NEORV32 datasheet](https://raw.githubusercontent.com/stnolting/neorv32/master/docs/NEORV32.pdf).